Pre-Arrival Student Guide

 Pocket money

 Although your daily meals and weekly shuttles to and back from popular areas in Pasadena are covered by school fees, you’ll probably want to spend some money on extra activities and weekends.
-We recommend a budget of around 300 USD per month.

 Laundry

 This might be the first time you’ll need to do laundry by yourself, but there are plenty of people on campus to help you out.
 Washers and dryers are located on campus and operated through an app that you can download on your phone.
 Simply enter your credit card information, scan the code on the washer or dryer, and voila!
 Washers and dryers are available from 7am until 10pm, however no washing can be done during Study Hall.
-There are dry cleaners are also located on E. Washington Blvd near the school.
+There are dry cleaners also located on E. Washington Blvd near the school.

 Cleaning